 Our premium “Icelandic Kelp Blend” is a powdered blend of three brown sea vegetables harvested from the North Atlantic: Laminaria hyperborea, Ascophyllum nodosum, and Laminaria digitata.
-This nutritionally dense powder is high in iodine and contains essential minerals in a bio-available form, vitamins, fiber, and a host of beneficial bioactive compounds and phytonutrients.
+Product sold in bulk packaging is not for resale.* This nutritionally dense powder is high in iodine and contains essential minerals in a bio-available form, vitamins, fiber, and a host of beneficial bioactive compounds and phytonutrients.

 - Certified Organic

 - Lab certified to contain 3,000-3,500 mcg iodine per 1g serving.

 - Dried at mild temperatures to retain nutrients, using renewable geothermal energy.